 The i30N is not about to let down customers who value style a lot.
 It has a sports body kit with a front splitter, side skirts, bold front and rear bumpers.
 It comes with roof-mounted rear spoiler with a gloss-black finish and dual exhaust tips.
 18-inch alloy wheels with 225/40 Michelin tyres come with the Standard unit and the Performance variant rolls with 19-inch rims shod with 235/35 Pirelli P-Zero rubber with larger disc brakes and red calipers.

 The seats have a sporty look and come with lumbar support to ensure driving comfort.
 It is available in suede, leather or cloth giving it an edge over the more mainstream i30 hatch.

 Smartphone users can rest easy and use the Apple CarPlay/Android Auto, wireless charging in the car along with the other equipment, like the 8.0-inch touchscreen multimedia system, satellite navigation with live traffic.

 Overall the i30N Standard package could have a kerb weight between 1400 – 1480 kg and the Performance package, would be a little heavier with 1429-1509 kg.
 These could change depending on local specification.

 Now, the real question in everyone’s head is “How much do I need for this?”
 As this is a fairly new model, some details are still kept secret, but prices are estimated to be less than $41,490 for the standard model and less than $47,990 for the Performance unit.

-If you are keen to get your hands on Hyundi’s new hot hatch but you don’t have the disposable income on hand, don’t stress.
-We can provide you with a low interest rate car loan so that you can pre-order and get on the road sooner.
+If you are keen to get your hands on Hyundai’s new hot hatch but you don’t have the disposable income on hand, don’t stress.
+We can provide you with a fixed interest rate car loan so that you can pre-order and get on the road sooner.